In early 2021 (GMT +9)

 Let’s enjoy expanding your and your students’ world!

 Here isThe-Queens-Manual_2019 for the teachers.
 Please refer for the details: Salary, Accommodation and so on.
 I would like to send the manual to the prospective candidate for the further discussion.

 Himeji Station.
 30 minutes away from Osaka by a bullet train, Shinkansen.
 600Km away from Tokyo; however, it takes only three and half hours by Shinkansen, NOZOMI.

 Please come down to Himeji, a historic beautiful city.

 In front of Himeji station

-This is an entrace to MIYUKI street, where daily stores are open for all.
+This is an entrance to MIYUKI street, where daily stores are open for all.
 It might be interesting to explore.

 This is Himeji castle.
 Enjoy it.

-Hyogo locates at the edige of historic cities such as Kyoto, Osaka and Nara.
+Hyogo locates at the edge of historic cities such as Kyoto, Osaka and Nara.

 Hyogo is 120Km away from Kyoto.
-Local trains takes you Osaka in about 60 minutes and Kyoto 90 minutes.
+Local trains take you to Osaka in 70 minutes and Kyoto in 90 minutes.
 Tokyo locates about 600Km away to the east.
-It takes 3 and half hour by a bullet train, Shinkansen.
+It takes 3 and half hours by bullet trains, Shinkansen.